sj26/rspec_junit_formatter/README.md

   [xml-charsets]: https://www.w3.org/TR/xml/#charsets

-## Roadmap

- * It would be nice to split things up into individual test suites, although would this correspond to example groups?
-The subject?
-The spec file?
-Not sure yet.

 ## Development

 Run the specs with `bundle exec rake`, which uses [Appraisal][appraisal] to run the specs against all supported versions of rspec.